trifectatechfoundation/trifectatech-website/content/initiatives/workplans/codegen.md

 ## Workplan

-### Milestone 1: Stabilize RFC & create plan
+### Milestone 1: State machine codegen

-**Stabilize state machine codegen**

-- Work on RFC updates
+- stabilize RFC
-- Rust compiler implementation
+- Rust compiler RFC implementation

-**Ecosystem research**
+- identify projects that can benefit from the state machine RFC

+Effort: 4 person-weeks

+### Milestone 2: Identify performance bottle-necks

-- research the performance challenges in key projects (for example: Rav1d, Servo, RfL, Serde, (TODO: check) NVMe, c2rust)
+- research the performance challenges in key projects (for example: Rav1d, Servo, RfL, Serde, NVMe, c2rust, ripgrep)
-- in the process: identify projects that can benefit from the state machine RFC

-**Performance & MIR optimizations research**

-(TODO maybe mention: MIR opts used for compiler opts, not focussed on codegen for rust programs) (TODO maybe mention: MIR opts overhaul ideas)

-- build a knowledge base of current performance optimizations and considerations
+- talk to expert project members to document direction and botte-necks
-- contribute to Rust's documentation of performance optimizations and considerations
+- contribute to Rust's documentation on these topics
-- research current state of MIR opts
-- create a plan for Milestone 2
+- find examples in key projects where the backend optimizes unreliably

+Effort: 8 person-weeks

-### Milestone 2: MIR optimizations
+### Milestone 3: Create coordinated plan

-- prepare a coordinated effort
+Effort: 12-16 person-weeks

-- implement the plan
+### Milestone 4: Execute the plan

-- low hanging fruit
-- contribute state machine performance improvements to other projects
-- create a plan for Milestone 3
+- execute the plan

-### Milstones 3: TODO

-TODO work items

-TODO Mention: work with the project and ecosystem.
+- be faster than C

+Effort: 1-2 person-years